projectcalico/calico/maintenance/troubleshoot/vpp.md

 Let's take the case of two pods talking to each other in your cluster (see the schema above).
 You might want to inspect the traffic at 3 different locations :
-* as it exits the pod (in linux inside the first pod)
+* as it exits the pod (in Linux inside the first pod)
 * as it goes through VPP
-* as it is received in the second pod (in linux again)
+* as it is received in the second pod (in Linux again)

 We cover the three cases, first inside VPP (depending on where your traffic is coming from : a pod or outside your host) then inside your pods (usually with tcpdump)